Best Native Grasses for Bird Cover and Beneficial Insects

 - Clumping form supports insect shelter

-Match sun and moisture
+Match sun exposure and moisture

 - Full sun and dry soil: little bluestem, prairie dropseed, broomsedge